Kingdom of Hanover: History

-The territory of Hanover had earlier been a principality within the Holy Roman Empire before being elevated into an electorate in 1708, when Hanover was formed by union of the dynastic divisions of the Duchy of Brunswick-Lüneburg, excepting the Principality of Brunswick-Wolfenbüttel.
+The territory of Hanover had earlier been a principality within the Holy Roman Empire before being elevated into an electorate in 1708, when Hanover was formed by the union of the dynastic divisions of the Duchy of Brunswick-Lüneburg, excepting the Principality of Brunswick-Wolfenbüttel.

 After his accession in 1714, George Louis of the House of Hanover ascended the throne of Great Britain as George I, and Hanover was joined in a personal union with Great Britain.
 In 1803, Hanover was conquered by the French and Prussian armies in the Napoleonic Wars.
 The Treaties of Tilsit in 1807 joined it to territories from Prussia and created the Kingdom of Westphalia, ruled by Napoleon's youngest brother, Jérôme Bonaparte.
 French control lasted until October 1813, when the territory was overrun by Russian Cossacks.
 The Battle of Leipzig, shortly thereafter, spelled the definitive end of the Napoleonic client states, and the electorate was restored to the House of Hanover.

 The terms of the Congress of Vienna in 1814 not only restored Hanover but also elevated it to an independent kingdom with its Prince-Elector, George III of the United Kingdom, as King of Hanover.
 The new kingdom was also greatly expanded and became the fourth-largest state in the German Confederation (behind Prussia, Austria and Bavaria) and the second-largest in northern Germany.

 George III never visited the kingdom during his 60-year reign.
 Having succumbed to dementia prior to the elevation of Hanover, it is unlikely that he ever understood that he had gained an additional kingship, and he took no role in its governance.
 Functional administration of Hanover was usually handled by a viceroy, which during the later years of George III's reign and the reigns of Kings George IV and William IV from 1816 to 1837, was Adolph Frederick, George III's youngest surviving son.
 When Queen Victoria succeeded to the British throne in 1837, the 123-year personal union of Great Britain and Hanover ended.
 Unlike in Britain, semi-Salic law operated in Hanover, prohibiting the accession to the throne by a female if any male of the dynasty had survived.

 Ernest Augustus, now the eldest surviving son of George III, succeeded to the throne as King of Hanover.
 Adolph Frederick, the younger brother and long-time Viceroy, returned to Britain.
-Ernest Augustus had a personally-strained relationship with his niece Queen Victoria, and they frequently squabbled over family affairs.
+Ernest Augustus had a personally strained relationship with his niece Queen Victoria, and they frequently squabbled over family affairs.
 Domestically, his reign began with a constitutional crisis as he tried to suspend parliament and nullify the written constitution of 1819.
 He also presided over the country during the turbulent Revolutions of 1848.

+His son, George V, assumed the throne in 1851.